Secondary Iron Overload

 Secondary iron overload occurs when iron accumulates in the body because people take too many iron supplements, receive a large number of blood transfusions, or have a disorder in which they cannot form red blood cells efficiently.

-Severe complications are less likely than in people who have hemochromatosis (see Hemochromatosis).
+Severe complications are less likely than in people who have hemochromatosis, a genetic disorder that causes iron overload.
 However, some people develop complications involving the heart, the liver, and endocrine organs.

-Secondary iron overload typically occurs in people who have disorders that impair red blood cell production.
-Such red blood cell disorders include
+Secondary iron overload typically occurs in people who have disorders that impair red blood cell production such as

 In such disorders, the body sometimes increases the amount of iron it absorbs.
 However, the body cannot always use all of the iron because of the difficulty producing new red blood cells.
 In such cases, iron overload can occur.